scouarn/ezGfx_old/README.md

 ====

 ## Misc
+* 3D faces drawn on top of each other
+* check key behaviour linux vs windows
 * fullscreen (?)
-* Move ezsfx and tools in a standalone project
 * Write documentation
 * Bug in 3D demo with 32 bits systems -> bug with alpha blending returning black ?
+Solved with the normalize bug ?